ohmjs/ohm/doc/index.md

 assert.equal(semantics(match).eval(), 4);
 ```

 You can learn more about semantics in the [API reference](./api-reference.md#semantics).
+For more in-depth examples, see the `examples/` directory.